 Dynaudio Emit 10 Review

 As models positioned at the lower end of the range, the Dynaudio Emit 10 bookshelf speakers embody Dynaudio’s vision of boxes designed to provide an affordable and at the same time high-quality entry into the world of true hi-fi sound.
-As we previously tested larger models from this series, we know that the Scandinavian factory did not leave anything to chance even in this class, but that the components, as well as the overall design of the boxes, were carefully thought out and to a large extent inspired by solutions from higher categories and more expensive models.
+I know that the Scandinavian factory did not leave anything to chance even in this class, but that the components, as well as the overall design of the boxes, were carefully thought out and to a large extent inspired by solutions from higher categories and more expensive models.

 Dynaudio Emit 10 Review